Frac Tank Types and Uses

 - Storing acids used to acidize petroleum wells

 Weir tanks have a storage capacity of 18,100 gallons.
-As the name, weir implies these tanks are designed to control the flow of liquid and particulates in the tank.
-Most come with over and under weirs which speed up the settling of solids, particulates, and floating oils.
-Some Weir Tanks have a “V” shaped floor designed to drain stored liquids from underneath with ease
+As the name, weir implies, these tanks control the flow of liquid and particulates in the tank.
+Over and under weirs speed up the settling of solids, particulates, and floating oils.
+Some Weir Tanks have a “V” shaped floor designed to drain stored liquids from underneath with ease.

-- Applications where an easily transported tank is needed to move quickly to another location for disposal and/or filtration of contents
+- Projects needing a portable tank that can quickly move from one location to another for disposal and/or filtration of contents

-When your job requires the separation of materials at the job site, the 21,000 gallon Mud Tank delivers.
-For example, in an oil drilling application, you can easily store drilling fluid and all rock fragments transported to the surface from the oil well.
+When your job requires the separation of materials at the job site, the 21,000 gallon (500 BBL) Mud Tank delivers.
+Storing fluid and rock fragments transported to the surface from an oil well is a typical use in oilfield applications.

 - Fracking wells in the oil and gas industry